morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 </div>

-From here, we can first observe quite a bit of NaN values already in the first rows.
-A quick look at the *df.describe()* result shows that we are missing quite a fit of fide ratings, and that a lot of players actually don't play rapid.
+From here, I can first observe quite a bit of NaN values already in the first rows.
+A quick look at the *df.describe()* result shows that I am missing a lot of fide ratings, and that a lot of players actually don't play rapid.

-We also notice that the minimum values for the elos don't make much sense for players of this caliber.
+I also notice that the minimum values for the elos don't make much sense for players of this caliber.
 It's likely due to either inactivity or too few games played in these time controls.

-The first step that will be taken will be to consider every timecontrol with too few games as inexistant.
-Volatility is too high in these cases and we have no reason to deal with such outliers.
+The first step that will be taken will be to consider every time control with too few games as inexistant.
+Volatility may be too high in these cases and we have no reason to deal with such outliers.
 It's quite obvious that no titled player can have a 400 or 800 rating in rapid, 513 in blitz...etc... (as a baseline, if you didn't knew chess and wanted to start now, you'd be starting with 800-1000 rating right away).

 ```Python
 print('Number of players with less than 100 rapid games:', len(df[df.rapid_n_games < 100]))